network-and-Data-Science-IUT/earthquake_prediction_package/docs/source/modify_target.rst

 **Description**

-This function modifies the target variable based on the selected target_mode.
+The modify_target function within the EarthquakeForecast package offers a way to alter the target variable based on various specified target modes.
+This modification is significant for preparing the target variable for prediction and modeling processes.

 **Usage**